ramikg/Uncertaintifier/README.md

 In the plugin's source code, change the value of `REGISTER_CONTEXT_MENU_ITEMS` to `False`.

 ### Why does this plugin exist?
-Without delving too deep into the philosophical niche of plugin existentialism, this plugin has been written because starting with version 7.5, Hex-Rays mandates local variable names to be "valid C identifiers", thus prohibiting names containing question marks.
+Without delving too deep into the philosophical niche of plugin existentialism, this plugin has been written because starting with version 7.5, Hex-Rays will complain if a local variable name is "not a valid C identifier", thus prohibiting names containing question marks.

 Inspired by a friend's idea, _Uncertaintifier_ amends this situation.